MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/search-records.md

  ### Normal quick find

 - **Begins with** - results include records that begin with a specific word.
-For example, if you want to search for “Alpine Ski House”, type **alp** in the search box; if you type **ski**, the record won’t show up.
+For example, if you want to search for "Alpine Ski House", type **alp** in the search box; if you type **ski**, the record won't show up.

 - **Wildcard** - for example: *ski or *ski\*

 ### Full text quick find

 - **Search within** - results include records that contain a field with all of the words in the search term.
 The individual words can appear anywhere in the string and in any order.
-For example, if you search for “Alpine Ski House”, you could find results for “I left the house today to go skiing in the Alpine Meadows.” since all of the search words appear somewhere in the string.
+For example, if you search for "Alpine Ski House", you could find results for "I left the house today to go skiing in the Alpine Meadows." since all of the search words appear somewhere in the string.

 -   Wildcards are not required in full text quick find.
 <!-- apparently the following is on-prem only>